State and Federal Revenue Budgets -6a

 Measurement and Data Collection:

-State revenue for roads and bridges include motor fuel taxes, motor vehicle and driver licensing fees, motor vehicle sales taxes paid by highway users, interest earnings and miscellaneous revenues.
+State revenue for roads and bridges includes motor fuel taxes, motor vehicle and driver licensing fees, motor vehicle sales taxes paid by highway users, interest earnings and miscellaneous revenues.
 State revenue for other modes includes motor vehicle sales taxes, aviation fuel taxes, jet fuel sales taxes, motor vehicle licensing fees, railroad assessments and appropriations from General Revenue and interest earnings.
 The measure provides the cumulative, year-to-date percent variance of actual state revenue versus budgeted state revenue by state fiscal year.
 Federal revenue for roads and bridges is the amount of federal funds available to commit in a federal fiscal year.
 Federal funds are distributed to states in accordance with federal law.
 Federal revenue for other modes is the amount reimbursed to MoDOT for expenses incurred in a state fiscal year.

 Result Driver